Superformula/mobile-test/README.md

 For the linting rules we first enable all lint rules through the `all_lint_rules.yaml` file, and then through `analysis_options.yaml` we disable the ones that do not fit the current standard we are aiming for.
 This approach allows us to include the good practices AND the remaining rules in our coding style.

   - It is easy to maintain our list when new rules are added.
 It is just a matter of copy-pasting the official list onto our all_lint_rules.yaml file.
-  - The selected set of rules were inspired by packages that are well estabilished flutter packages like: [provider](https://github.com/rrousselGit/provider) and [freezed](https://github.com/rrousselGit/freezed)
+  - The selected set of rules were inspired by packages that are well-established flutter packages like [provider](https://github.com/rrousselGit/provider) and [freezed](https://github.com/rrousselGit/freezed)
   - This approach is opinionated and can be changed to adapt to the project needs.

 ### Bloc (State Management)
-Bloc is a well-known and estabilished library to handle state management.
+Bloc is a well-known and established library to handle state management.
 It allows us to separate the presentation from the business logic improving the application scalability (especially used with a service locator pattern) and testability.
 The separation of the business logic (*application*) and the *presentation* makes this a very good approach to use with the Domain Driven Development (DDD)

 ### Freezed package
 Provide us with helpful code generation that allows us to properly implement immutable objects around the project ( better conforming to the DDD approach).
 Also, help us with *classes* and *unions*.